Manual Pentesting for Audits

 AI Pentesting Is a SaaS, Not an Audit

 “AI-powered” or “automated” pentest tools promising results at a low price to prey on users looking to check the box.
-While these tools have their place—for continuous testing or baseline scanning—they don’t meet the bar for audits.
+While these tools have their place—for continuous testing or baseline scanning they don’t meet the bar for some audits.

 An AI-generated pentest report is a SaaS product.
 A manual pentest is part of the audit.
 If the goal is to check a box, automation might get you there.
 But if the goal is to validate real security and pass a credible audit, it needs to be human-led.